Blendify/blender-manual/trunk/blender_docs/manual/modeling/curves/editing/extrude.rst

           Extruded by 0.5.

 Tilt
-   This setting controls how the normals(AKA the arrows) twist around each control point - so it is only relevant with 3D curves!
+   This setting controls how the normals (AKA the arrows) twist around each control point - so it is only relevant with 3D curves!
    You set it using the *Tilt* transform tool In the (:kbd:`T`) toolbar, the (:kbd:`N`) panel --> transform --> Mean tilt, or :menuselection:`Curve --> Transform --> Tilt`).

    You can also reset it to its default value (i.e. perpendicular to the original curve plane) with :kbd:`Alt-T` (or :menuselection:`Curve --> Control Points --> Clear Tilt`).
    With NURBS, the tilt is always smoothly interpolated.
-   However, with Bézier, you can choose the interpolation algorithm between Linear, Ease, BSpline, and Cardinal, in the Properties Editor --> Object Data --> Active Spline --> Tilt
+   However, with Bézier, you can choose the interpolation algorithm between Linear, Ease, BSpline, and Cardinal, in the Properties Editor --> Object Data --> Active Spline --> Tilt.

    .. figure:: /images/Curves_Extrude_by0.5_30meantilt.jpg